Welcome to Mrs. Szalay’s Web Page!

 Reading and writing journals will be used to help students practice essential reading comprehension and vocabulary and convention skills.

-Social Studies, Science, and CATCH
+Social Studies, Science, and Project Lead the Way

 We will be doing in-class reading and discussions of material.